Compact Elliptical Trainers: Top 3 for Apartment

 Warranty and Support

-A robust warranty is a testament to the manufacturer’s confidence in their product.
+A robust warranty demonstrates the manufacturer’s confidence in their product.
 Look for ellipticals with generous warranties on the frame (often lifetime), parts, and labor.
 Also, research the brand’s customer service reputation.
 Good support can be invaluable if you encounter any issues with assembly, operation, or maintenance.

 Tips for Using and Maintaining Your Elliptical Trainer